top of page

 Enter Lana

 That’s when I called Lana.
-I first met Lana in 2003 when I scheduled a therapy appointment for anxiety.
-Way back then she told me I was anxious because I wasn't living the life I was capable of.
+I first met her in 2003 when I scheduled a therapy appointment for bad anxiety.
 She became my mentor and my favorite hour of the week.
-Lana is so smart, a high-powered Manhattan woman who ran a development company with her husband and became a therapist on the side.
+Lana is so smart, a high-powered Manhattan woman who ran a large development company with her husband and became a therapist for a few select clients on the side.
 When I walked into her office for the first time, she was wearing trendy eye glasses and swore.
+Way back then she told me I was anxious because I wasn't living the life I was capable of.
+She talked to me for an hour and said, you need a run a large company and you'll better.
+What?
 One day I missed an appointment and heard her banging on my door "you have an appointment".
 She wasn't your typical therapist.
 We’ve stayed in touch for over twenty years.
+I smile as I write this.
+She changed my life.

 We talked for an hour that fall afternoon.
 I told her I didn’t think the relationship was right for me.
-She listened, then said, “You need to hop on a plane, get on a train, get in your car, I don’t care how but you need to get the f*&k away from this person.
-You don’t need that kind of back-and-forth in your life, it's only going to bring you down."
-Then she added, “You’re not living up to your potential.
+She listened, then said, “You need to hop on a plane, get on a train, get in your car, I don’t care how but you need to get the f*&k away from this person."
+Then she added, “You’re still not living up to your potential.
 I want you to go apply to be the CEO of a company.
 Do it as an exercise.
 I’ll talk to you later and get your head out of your ass.”
 Call ended.

 The Coincidence